pcnorrick1/quantecon-lectures/README.md

 # QuantEcon Lectures - My Workthrough

-This repository is my personal workspace for solutions, tests, and notes while working through the [QuantEcon Lectures](https://quantecon.org/lectures/).
+This repository is my personal workspace for solutions, tests, and notes while working through the [QuantEcon Lectures](https://quantecon.org/lectures/) from Thomas J. Sargent and John Stachurski.

 It contains separate environments for **Julia** and **Python** versions of the lectures, as well as my own notes and exercises.